nsat/space-services-user-guide/Fundamentals.md

 Everything happens as time windows on a schedule.
 The schedule holds all upcoming contact windows with the ground (and other satellites), and all reservation windows made by customers.
 Customers reserve specific hardware over a time window on a satellite.
 The schedule is synchronized with the satellite at each contact.

+## Lifecycle

+1. **Develop** code to run on the satellite
+1. **Deploy** applications and data to the satellite
+1. **Schedule** application to run at a specific time window
+1. **Wait** for window to complete & results downloaded
+1. **Analyze** received data

 ## Execution Environment
 The satellite hosts multiple Linux computers ("payloads") with each managing specific hardware (i.e. cameras, transceivers or GPUs).
 Spire provides a persistent isolated execution environment for the customer to upload files to and run applications.
 An inbox and output provide a way to uplink and downlink files.
 A local agent provides a REST API to interact with the satellite bus (i.e. for telemetry or attitude control), as well as an SDK.

 ## Satellite Bus
 The satellite bus is a broad name given to the many systems on the satellite that support a customers activities.
-Spire maintains the satellite bus, which includes powering systems on and off, charging batteries, station-keeping, communicating with the ground (and other satellites), and coordinating scheduled tasks.
+Spire maintains the satellite bus, which includes powering systems on and off, charging batteries, station-keeping, communicating with the ground (and other satellites), running the schedule, and executing customer applications on the payloads.

-## Ground Station
-Spire maintains ground-stations around the globe.
-The location & capabilities of each ground-station affect when a customer can expect their data to be uplinked or downlinked.
-Ground stations are fitted with some combination of UHF, S-BAND and X-BAND transceivers.

 ## Window